nodejs/wiki-archive/Breaking-Changes.md

 ### HTTP agent `.getAgent()`

-HTTP agents used to return an extra colon at the end of return values for `.getAgent()`.
+HTTP agents used to return an extra colon at the end of return values for `.getName()`.
 This has been fixed.

 Refs: [#1617](https://github.com/nodejs/io.js/pull/1617) [`06cc919`](https://github.com/nodejs/io.js/commit/06cc919a0cd41380a83e4ea699f1a9ea30881266)